carlosinftech/scikitlearnMultilabelHoeffdingTree/codeTestHoeffding/doc/esemble.rst

 ==================

 **class Bagging()**
-This class is to create a an ensemble method based on bagging for streaming data This implementation is based on Oza and Russell's Online Bagging Models.
+This class is to create a an ensemble method based on bagging for streaming data.

+This implementation is based on Oza and Russell's Online Bagging Models.

 **Parameters:**